El-Maco/glommus/README.md

 - 1 Attacks per Attack Action from 'Unleash Incarnation'
 - 3 Attacks per Attack Action from 'Extra Attack'

-In Total 8 Attacks with Greatsword 2d6 and the feat 'Great Weapon Fighting':
+In Total 8 Attacks with Greatsword `2d6` and the feat 'Great Weapon Fighting' (re-roll 1 and 2 once).

+Dice roll probabilities:

 | tot  |    P     |
 |:---: |:--------:|